osodevops/openshift-confluent/okd/install.md

 INFO Install-Config created in: ckc1
 (AWS: oso_okd-admin)_[dsw@orgonon aws_dev]$
 ```
-Now we have the `install-config.yaml` file
+Now we have the `install-config.yaml` file inside our artefact directory (`ckc1` - conveniently we name it the same as the cluster name).